jwaugh/VelocityOpticalFiber/README.md

 ###v0.0.0.2 THE WHITE PAPER
    - Create a white paper to explain what we are trying to do, what this can do, and how everyone benefits
-   - Should include the statute within it which can be found in 0.0.0.2.1
+   - Should include the ordinance within it which can be found in 0.0.0.2.1

-###v0.0.0.2.1 STATUTE DRAFT FOLLOWS
+###v0.0.0.2.1 ORDINANCE DRAFT FOLLOWS

 CHAPTER <INSERT HERE>